Zurun-Rikuthin/Barebones-Danmaku/src/main/resources/images/README.md

 ## 🧠 TL;DR

-This folder holds all game image assets:
+This directory holds all game image assets:

 * `/sprites/`: individual frames for characters/objects